ibm-cloud-architecture/eda-quickstarts/spring-cloud-stream/README.md

     }
 ```

-The send is not sending directly the order, but use a [Message object](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/messaging/Message.html) to help defining header so we can control the behavior of Spring Cloud Stream.
+The `send()` method is not sending directly the order, but uses a [Message object](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/messaging/Message.html) to help defining header so we can control the behavior of Spring Cloud Stream.
 The `KafkaHeaders.MESSAGE_KEY` helps defining the Kafka Record Key to be set in the Kafka Record.

 ### Defining Cloud Events and Event schema

-The best practice to define Kafka topic content is to use Avro Schema.
+The best practice to define Kafka topic content is to use Avro Schema, use schema registry and specific APIs for consumer and producer.
 The events can be also encapsulated in the Cloud Events structure.
 The [Java SDK for CloudEvents](https://github.com/cloudevents/sdk-java) is a collection of Java packages to adopt CloudEvents in your Java application.
-As of now it does not support Avro serialization, so we are defining our own `CloudEvent.avsc` envelop and use another schema for the payload.
+As of now it does not support Avro serialization, so we are defining our own `CloudEvent.avsc` envelop and use another Avro schema for the payload.
+Only the payload has a business significance.
+In the following declaration the CloudEveny has a data which is define with the OrderEvent designed to send order information to the external world, and a 'type' attribute to specify what is the specific structure of the payload.
+As `data` is an array we can have more than one type, which will make sense if we want to model OrderCreated, OrderUpdated, OrderCancelled events.
+This approach fits well into the event sourcing pattern where one topic contains different event types.

 ```json
 {